5 DACA myths debunked

 DACA recipients have paid about $2 billion in state and local taxes, the Institute on Taxation and Economic Policy estimates.

-Belen Sisa, an political science student at the University of Arizona, drew widespread attention in March after she posted a photo of her holding up her tax returns.
+Belen Sisa, a political science student at Arizona State University, drew widespread attention in March after she posted a photo of her holding up her tax returns.

 "MYTH BUSTER: I, an undocumented immigrant, just filed my taxes and PAID $300 to the state of Arizona," Sisa wrote.

-She also had a message for President Donald Trump,"Wanna tell me again how I should be deported, contribute nothing and only leech off this country while the 1% wealthiest people in this country steal from you everyday?"
+She also had a message for President Donald Trump, "Wanna tell me again how I should be deported, contribute nothing and only leech off this country while the 1% wealthiest people in this country steal from you everyday?"

 Myth 3: They get Medicaid and Obamacare

 Some types of immigrants living in the United States have health insurance through the Affordable Care Act, but under DACA, Dreamers are not eligible.
-DACA grantees cannot get Medicaid either.
+DACA grantees cannot get Medicaid, either.

 But asylum seekers, refugees and people with temporary work visas are among the various groups of "noncitizens" who are allowed to get premium tax credits and lower copayments, according to the federal marketplace website.

-Note: Correction: A previous version of this story misidentified the college of Belen Sisa.
-She attends Arizona State University.